Jonathan D. Moreno: Career

 Following graduation, Moreno held full-time academic appointments in philosophy at Swarthmore College, the University of Texas at Austin, and George Washington University.
 During 1984–85 he was an associate at the Hastings Center, the first bioethics think tank.
 From 1985 to 1987, he was philosopher-in-residence at the Children's National Medical Center in Washington, DC.

 He was the founding director of the Program in Medical Humanities and a professor of pediatrics and medicine at the SUNY Health Science Center in Brooklyn from 1989 until 1998, when he joined the University of Virginia faculty as the Emily Davie and Joseph S. Kornfeld Professor of Biomedical Ethics and director of the Center for Biomedical Ethics.
+In 1994, Moreno was a senior staff member of President Bill Clinton's special commission to investigate allegations of governments-sponsored radiation on unknowing citizens during the Cold War, which would lay the groundwork for Undue Risk.

-In 2007, Moreno joined the faculty at the University of Pennsylvania as part of President Amy Gutmann's Penn Integrates Knowledge (PIK) Initiative, where he is the David and Lyn Silfen University Professor and a professor of medical ethics and health policy and of the History and Sociology of Science.
-He also holds a courtesy appointment in Penn's Department of Philosophy, is a member of the Center for Neuroscience and Society and the Warren Center for Network and Data Sciences.
+In 2007, Moreno joined the faculty at the University of Pennsylvania as part of President Amy Gutmann's Penn Integrates Knowledge (PIK) Initiative, where he was the David and Lyn Silfen University Professor and a professor of medical ethics and health policy and of the History and Sociology of Science until June 2024.
+He is now the David and Lyn Silfen University Professor Emeritus.
+He also held a courtesy appointment in Penn's Department of Philosophy, and was a member of the Center for Neuroscience and Society and the Warren Center for Network and Data Sciences.
 He was the interim chair of the Department of Medical Ethics and of the program in science, technology, and society in the School of Arts and Sciences.